device42/warranty_check/README.md

 ## Gotchas
 If either hardware model or serial # is missing, warranty status won't be checked for device.
 HP script unstable, may require retries.
+IBM script points to warranty info not related to the SKU, serial given

 ## Usage
 Set required parameters in warranty.cfg file and run warranty_dell.py script: